BonsaiDen/featureful/README.md

     Tests and Features will be parsed and the specified XML file will be rewritten with the previously retrieved tag information.

-    - *String* `path`: Path to the Junit compatible XML report of a test run.
+    - *String* `pattern`: A glob pattern matching all junit compatible XML reports.

 ### Example of a featureful options object